friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Host/EntityContainer/index.md

 1. A complete database request fails.
 E.g. a SELECT in SQL.                     \=\> [Error](../../Protocol/Models/ICommandResult/properties/Error.md) need to be set.

 2. The database request was successful, but one or more entities (key\/values) had an error when accessing.
 E.g. Writing an entity to a file with a [FileContainer](../FileContainer/index.md) fails because it is used by another process.                     \=\> An [EntityError](../../Protocol/Models/EntityError/index.md) need to be added to task result errors.
-E.g. add an error to [errors](../../Protocol/Tasks/CreateEntitiesResult/fields/errors.md) in case of[CreateEntities(CreateEntities, SyncContext)](../FileContainer/methods/CreateEntities.md)All ...Result types returned by the interface methods of EntityContainer like[CreateEntities(CreateEntities, SyncContext)](methods/CreateEntities.md), [ReadEntities(ReadEntities, SyncContext)](methods/ReadEntities.md), ... implement [ICommandResult](../../Protocol/Models/ICommandResult/index.md).
+E.g. add an error to [errors](../../Protocol/Tasks/CreateEntitiesResult/fields/errors.md) in case of[CreateEntitiesAsync(CreateEntities, SyncContext)](../FileContainer/methods/CreateEntitiesAsync.md)All ...Result types returned by the interface methods of EntityContainer like[CreateEntitiesAsync(CreateEntities, SyncContext)](methods/CreateEntitiesAsync.md), [ReadEntitiesAsync(ReadEntities, SyncContext)](methods/ReadEntitiesAsync.md), ... implement [ICommandResult](../../Protocol/Models/ICommandResult/index.md).
 In case a database command fails completely  [Error](../../Protocol/Models/ICommandResult/properties/Error.md) needs to be set.
-See [ExecuteSync(SyncRequest, SyncContext)](../FlioxHub/methods/ExecuteSync.md) for proper error handling.
+See [ExecuteRequestAsync(SyncRequest, SyncContext)](../FlioxHub/methods/ExecuteRequestAsync.md) for proper error handling.

 ## Fields